 A Brief History of Trotskyism in Greece in the Interwar Period

 The most prominent expression of Trotskyism in Greece can be called the “arch-Marxist” current of the 1930s.
 In the mid-1920s, long before Trotskyism was formed, the magazine “Archive Marxism” appeared, whose slogan was “Education first, then action”.
-“Archive Marxism” was an opportunist current in the Greek labor movement.
+“Archive Marxism” was an opportunist current in the Greek labour movement.
 “Archio-Marxists” actively opposed the CPG.
 An excerpt from an announcement by the Party Politburo at the First Workers’ Youth Congress is typical: “Members of the ‘Archive’, delegates and ordinary participants, seeing their failure and seeking the dissolution of the conference, attacked Komsomol members and sympathizers with knives, as well as representatives of the ‘separated’ from the ‘Archive’.”

 In 1930, the “Communist Group of Marxist-Leninists Archivists” was formed, which in 1934 was renamed the “Greek Communist Archivist Party”.
 “The Archio-Marxists” were recognized as the official representative of the so-called “International Left Opposition” in Greece, which later evolved into the “4th International.”, and the main Trotskyist organizations that were part of the “4th International” started here.
 At the turn of the 20s and 30s, the “archivists” managed to influence some strata of the working class because of the internal party crisis in the CCP.
 However, active measures to overcome the crisis on the basis of Comintern instructions and the establishment of strong ties with the masses, led to the growth of the CPG and limited the influence of the “Archio-Marxists”.

 This current split into two groups: one group, led by Dimitris Giotopoulos, broke away in 1934 and the other group led by D. Vitsori followed the “4th International”.
-Proof of the degeneration of Giotopoulos’ “Greek Archio-Marxist Party” is the welcome letter to the government sent by the 3rd Party Conference in 1949 in honor of the victory over the DSE (the Greek Democratic Army, the armed wing of the CPG which took part in the Civil War).
+Proof of the degeneration of Giotopoulos’ “Greek Archio-Marxist Party” is the welcome letter to the government sent by the 3rd Party Conference in 1949 in honour of the victory over the DSE (the Greek Democratic Army, the armed wing of the CPG which took part in the Civil War).
 After the dissolution of the “Archio-Marxist party” in the 1950s, most of its members joined bourgeois parties.

 In the Trotskyist direction in Greece throughout the 30’s and 40’s were constant splits and renaming.
 The end of the war led to the emergence of a number of small organizations claiming to be the “Greek section of the 4th International”.